 - It avoids differential settlements in the ground.

 Disadvantages of subgrade:

-- Soil containing high moisture are not compacted properly.
+- Soil containing high moisture is not compacted properly.

 The residual must be of sufficient stability under adverse climatic and loading conditions.